ilivestrong/my-simple-trello/readme.md

 # my-simple-trello
-GraphQL APIs assessment test for BRIKL.
 This GraphQL server is built using Apollo Server implementation.
-#### *NOTE*: Unit tests are included in this repo, but due to shortage of time, integration tests weren't.

 ## Steps to run